 - It is not possible for the manager to know everything, trying to do this means failure, you cannot respond to every question & problem

 - The manager is not the main problem solver – employees can solve the problems faster and easier

 Effective leaders also have certain behaviors.
 Belasco and Stayer suggest we create communication habits that engage employees:

 - Ask engaging questions and challenge your employees to think more effectively about problems they have been tolerating and would like to solve

 - Whenever possible push back an employee’s request that you solve a problem that they can solve and let them make their own decision with your guidance

 - When asked what they should do to solve a problem, stop speaking first and tell the employee you have an opinion but want to hear their idea first

-Be the ‘lead goose’ and help your employees know where they are headed – now more than ever they need to know where they are flying to.
-Is there a vision or goal that you can offer to them to help them feel good about the direction the company is going?
-Secondly, help them be ready to take over the leadership position at any given moment by identifying the problems that they experience and the ability to implement a solution.
-All employees can be leaders of themselves and their role.
-Employees who are engaged in fixing the problems that they see every day have a much better chance of being engaged overall!
+Be the ‘lead goose’ and help your employees know where they are headed – now more than ever.
+They need to know where they are flying to.
+Is there a goal that you can offer to help them feel good about the direction the company is going?
+Secondly, help them be ready to take over the leadership position at any given moment.
+One method to do this is by letting your employees identify the problem they experience and the ability to implement solutions.
+All employees can be leaders of themselves and their roles.
+Employees who are engaged in fixing the problems they see every day have a better chance of being engaged overall!